ajsarkis/ajsarkis/README.md

-- 👋 Hi, I’m @ajsarkis
+- Hi, I’m Armen
-- 👀 I’m interested in learning full stack development with Javascript
+- I’m learning fullstack JS development
-- 🌱 I’m currently learning through The Odin Project, plus Discord, Udemy, YouTube
+- Currently learning through The Odin Project, Freecodecamp, Discord, YouTube
-- 💞️ I’m looking to collaborate on cool projects
+- Looking to collaborate on projects.
+One area I enjoy is the future of work.
 - Reach me on Discord at Cocos#4498

 <!---